Satsukevich-Dzmitry/SSGPresentation/slides.md

 clicks: 12
 ---

-# Why we might want SSG
+# What Sponge will get from SSG

 <v-clicks>

-- *SEO* support
+- *SEO* support ✅
-- We need *green metrics* for certain pages
+- *Green metrics* for certain pages ✅
-- We don't want SSR
+- No SSR ✅

 </v-clicks>